Skip to main content

 Do you remember how I said something about a balanced scorecard template earlier?
 Well, if you aren’t familiar, a balanced scorecard is a strategic planning and management system, used extensively in business and industry, government, and nonprofit organizations worldwide to align business activities to the vision and strategy of the organization, improve internal and external communications, and monitor organization performance against strategic goals.
 With a balanced scorecard, one typically evaluates an organization from four different perspectives: financial/stewardship, customer/stakeholder, internal process, and organizational capacity/learning.
 According to the Balanced Scorecard Institute, these four perspectives can be described as follows:

-• Customer/stakeholder: views organizational performance from the perspective of the customer or key stakeholders the organization is designed to serve
+• Customer/Stakeholder: views organizational performance from the perspective of the customer or key stakeholders the organization is designed to serve

-• Internal process: views the quality and efficiency of an organization’s performance related to the product, services, or other key business processes
+• Internal Process: views the quality and efficiency of an organization’s performance related to the product, services, or other key business processes

 When you take these areas of focus as a guide, and then combine with the marketing operations function, subfunctions, and core competencies under those umbrellas, you can create an effective scorecard that helps you evaluate your marketing operations performance as a whole.
 According to the post, Defining “Marketing Operations” as Marketing Technology Evolves, “When operations teams become functional, they are capable of delivering complex requests, guiding strategic initiatives, and maturing entire organizations.
 The foundational components that create a functional team can be grouped into four main pillars.
 Each pillar has its own set of roles and responsibilities: all work together.”